spring-media/themis-graphql/README.md

 ```
 red-gql git:(master) ✗ node index --help

 Usage: node index [options] <datasourcePaths ...>

 Options:
   -b, --build                        Build datasources for production (load and store remote schemas)
   --pretty                           store remote schema as pretty JSON for scm tracking and comparison
   -c, --config [configPath]          Load configuration from a file (resolved relative to cwd, or absolute)
   -m, --mock                         Start server in mock mode
   -n, --nock                         Start server in nock mode (Load recorded nocks)
   -r, --record                       Record external requests with nock (use with --nock)
   --nockPath [nockPath]              Where external request records should go
+  --graphQLPath [graphQLPath]        Server path at which the API will be mounted (default: /api/graphql)
+  --graphQLSubscriptionsPath [path]  Server path at which the API will be mounted (default: /api/graphql)
+  --keepAlive [keepAlive]            Subscription connection keep alive intervall
   -s, --use-subfolders               Treat each folder in a datasourcePath as a datasource
   --introspection                    Force activate introspection query on Apollo Server
+  -d, --debug                        Run Apollo Server in debug mode
   -h, --help                         output usage information
 ```

 # What